 - With a final: Include any proposed public roadway construction drawings (profiles, grades, drainage).
 Roadway construction drawings shall comply with NDOT Subdivision Street Design Standards.
 Callout roadway sections, (access and ADA)ramps, sidewalks, curb & gutter, etc. per NDOT detail standards. - Show 'Now Entering Private Drive' signage where applicable off public roads.
 Provide internal stop control at intersections.
 Provide stopping sight distance exhibits at any relevant intersections and accesses.
 Provide adequate sight distance spacing at all access ramps and public streets with on-street parking. - Dimension ROW pavement widths for clarity. - Label assumed truck and bus routes around and/or through the site-internal or along ROW frontage(s).
 Provide a loading/unloading plan for each aspect of the development.
 Provide any truck turning exhibits relevant to loading/unloading activities-at intersections, site access points.
-Note: A private hauler will be required for waste/recycle disposal. - Previous road and traffic conditions apply.
+Note: A private hauler will be required for waste/recycle disposal.

-• Reference NDOT traffic comments for amendment.
+- Previous road and traffic conditions apply. - Reference NDOT traffic comments for amendment.

-- A traffic impact study will be required with the submittal of the Final SP. - With the first phase of the final SP submittal, the proposed greenways and park shall be constructed in the portion of the SP that's bounded by Richland Creek to the South and CSX Railroad to the North (formally Knights of Columbus property). - NDOT will conduct a feasibility study to evaluate the connectivity under the CSX Railroad between the existing McCabe Park greenway and the greenway proposed with this SP.
+- In accordance with the conditions from BL2017-655, as amended, a traffic impact study will be required with the submittal of the Final SP. - A traffic impact study will be required with the submittal of the Final SP. - NDOT will conduct a feasibility study to evaluate the connectivity under the CSX Railroad between the existing McCabe Park greenway and the greenway proposed with this SP.
 If it is determined that the connection is feasible, NDOT will pursue grant funding to complete the connection.
-NDOT and the applicant shall reach an agreement on an appropriate contribution towards the necessary local match.
+NDOT may request that the landowner make a contribution to the necessary local match for the project however such a contribution shall not be required for the approval of any SP submittal.